 More details about managing Product Attributes can be found in the Adobe Commerce user guide.

 Navigate to System > Tools > Cache Management.
-Since an update has been made to the data schema we need to invalidate some of the Cache Types in Adobe Commerce.
+Because an update was made to the data schema, you must invalidate some of the Cache Types in Adobe Commerce.

 Check the box next to Configuration and submit the cache type for Refresh